Skip to content Skip to footer

 ALPHA-RADIATION

-During alpha decay, a rather heavy nucleus from some radionuclides with high atomic numbers emits a Helium particle which usually travels at 5% of the speed of light.
+During alpha decay, a rather heavy nucleus from some radionuclides with high atomic numbers emits a Helium particle, which usually travels at 5% of the speed of light.
 The particle quickly loses its energy due to collision with other particles and can thus quite easily be stopped by most materials.
 However, once inside the body, a radioactive alpha source is highly dangerous and damages many organs due to the significant energy released in the collisions.
 Therefore, it is vital not to have any alpha sources inhaled or resting on the clothes that can subsequently be inhaled and cause internal damage.
 The RayShield Series ® is guaranteed to protect against any interval of energetic alpha particles through the vest.
 Furthermore, the fact that it is easy to clean decreases the risk of inhaling alpha particles resting on the vest after maneuvering in a radioactive environment.

 BETA-RADIATION

-During a beta decay, a high energy elementary particle, electron or positron, is emitted from unstable atoms with speed very close to the speed of light.
+During beta decay, a high energy elementary particle, electron or positron, is emitted from unstable atoms with a speed very close to the speed of light.
 Beta particles can penetrate more than alpha particles and will relatively be stopped by a thin plate of aluminum.
-It can to some extent penetrate the human skin and cause epithelial and subepithelial damage, which can be of very dangerous character due to the high energy of the beta particles.This RayShield Series ® is guaranteed to protect completely against all beta radiation as well as rest products, primarily damaging gamma radiation, from the interactions with matter.
-While some protection models available today, only protect certain parts of the vital organs, the RayShield Series ® protects over 80% of the weighted radiation sensitive organs and allows no beta particles to penetrate and do damage to the body.
+It can, to some extent, penetrate the human skin and cause epithelial and subepithelial damage, which can be very dangerous due to the high energy of the beta particles.
+This RayShield Series ® is guaranteed to protect entirely against all beta radiation and rest products, primarily damaging gamma radiation, from interactions with matter.
+While some protection models available today only preserve certain parts of the vital organs, the RayShield Series ® protects over 80% of the weighted radiation-sensitive organs and allows no beta particles to penetrate and damage the body.

 GAMMA-RADIATION

-During a gamma decay, the nucleus emits a quantum of energy in the form of an electromagnetic particle defined as a gamma particle.
+During gamma decay, the nucleus emits a quantum of energy in the form of an electromagnetic particle, defined as a gamma particle.
 Since the gamma particle is only energy with no mass, it travels with the speed of light and thus makes few interactions with matter compared to the alpha and beta particles.
 Though gamma particles can cause damage to the human body, particularly for sources with high activity, the consequences can be disastrous.
-The fact that gamma radiation does not interact much with matter makes it almost impossible to stop completely.The RayShield Series ® revolutionizes the field of radiation protection providing a significant threshold shift for radiation control.
-While some protection models available today protects only against very low energetic radiation through a thin layer of lead, the RayShield Series ® protects completely against low to semi-high energy gamma radiation.
+Gamma radiation does not interact much with matter, making it almost impossible to stop completely.
+The RayShield Series ® revolutionizes the field of radiation protection, providing a significant threshold shift for radiation control.
+While some protection models available today protect only against very low energetic radiation through a thin layer of lead, the RayShield Series ® protects completely against low to semi-high-energy gamma radiation.
 Even for the highest gamma energies found in sites of nuclear disasters, it denies a significant fraction of particles, which no other protective equipment can do.

 NEUTRON-RADIATION

 Neutrons are emitted by only a few radionuclides and are produced in nuclear fission reactions.
-Energetic neutrons carry no charge like electrons and protons and do not react with matter (tissue, organs) similarly to the two others.
+Energetic neutrons carry no charge like electrons and protons and do not react with matter (tissue, organs) like the others.
 Therefore, depending on its energy, it is much more penetrating than alpha and beta radiation and can sometimes be even more penetrating than gamma radiation.
 When the energetic neutron collides with the matter, it loses energy due to collisions with other atoms.
 These collisions break chemical bonds and damage the DNA, resulting in the disruption of atoms and molecules.
-Therefore neutron radiation is considered the most damaging to human tissue.
-Furthermore, neutron causes the emission of energetic alpha, beta, and gamma particles when it collides with stable nuclei, as in metals why we have developed the RayShield Series ® uniquely by drawing the path of the different particles, including the neutrons, through the most optimal characteristics and order of materials.
+Therefore, neutron radiation is considered the most damaging to human tissue.
+Furthermore, neutron causes the emission of energetic alpha, beta, and gamma particles when they collide with stable nuclei, as in metals why we have developed the RayShield Series ® uniquely by drawing the path of the different particles, including the neutrons, through the most optimal characteristics and order of materials.
 By the intelligent combination of materials, this vest is the first and only one to protect against neutron radiation while simultaneously considering and protecting against the gamma decay radiation that the neutron creates during its collision processes.

 MEASURING THE RADIATION DOSE